Shapyio/CSE22x1/README.md

 # CSE22x1 Exercises
 These projects were done with OSU's **[CSE Components Library](https://cse22x1.engineering.osu.edu/common/doc/)**.
 The components provide the backbone for the projects; they are needed to be downloaded and included in the project library build path.
-The original `components.jar` file is provided in the `/CSE22x1` folder.
+The original `components.jar` file is provided in the home directory.

 ## Project Overview
 #### Array Sift Down